 Spirit of New Zealand Y10 Challenge

-· Students participate in a 10 day secondary schools competition to complete 30 challenges ranging from orienteering to problem solving activities.
+This opportuntiy arises once every two years with Students participating in a 10 day secondary schools' competition to complete 30 challenges ranging from orienteering to problem solving activities.

 Year 12 Physical Education Camp